influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/execute-queries/troubleshoot.md

 - The server fails to process the query; responds with status `internal error` and gRPC status `13`.
 - The request is missing a database token; the server responds with status `unauthenticated` and gRPC status `16`.
-- The server responds with a stream, but the client loses the connection due to a network failure and returns status `unavailable` (gRPC status `???`).
+- The server responds with a stream, but the client loses the connection due to a network failure and returns status `unavailable`.

 gRPC defines the integer [status codes](https://grpc.github.io/grpc/core/status_8h.html) and definitions for servers and clients and
 Arrow Flight defines a `FlightStatusDetail` class and the [error codes](https://arrow.apache.org/docs/format/Flight.html#error-handling) that a Flight RPC service may implement.